-Child Care Provider Professional Development and Training: Research has shown that caregiver professional development or training has a direct correlation to the quality of child care provided.
-Regulated child care providers are required by the New York State

-Office of Children and Family Services (OCFS) to complete 30 hours of training every two years, in nine categories of training.21
+• Child Care Provider Professional Development and Training: Research has shown that caregiver professional development or training has a direct correlation to the quality of child care provided.
+Regulated child care providers are required by the New York State Office of Children and Family Services (OCFS) to complete 30 hours of training every two years, in nine categories of training.12 in each of the three counties in the service delivery area.
+CCR&R also publishes a quarterly newsletter containing Agency news, updates on regulations, best practices information, and educational articles.